Zelensky bristled at his berating by Trump and Vance. After three years of war, what did they expect?

 Zelensky later said in an interview with Fox News he didn’t feel he owed Trump an apology, but he thought the relationship could be salvaged.

-Trump and Vance have never seen war up close, but are still disgusted by it.
+Trump and Vance have never seen a war like this up close, but are still disgusted by it.
 They seem to have felt Zelensky, soaked in war’s horror for three years, needed a lecture about the peace anyone who had seen war would yearn for.
-Monied ignorance loudly lectured exhausted experience.
+Moneyed ignorance loudly lectured exhausted experience.

 There are no good choices ahead, no sure bets.
 Yet one thing is comforting since I came back to Kyiv.
 Europe’s security – after three daunting weeks of the Trump administration questioning democracy and alliances across the continent – may seem in crisis from the comfortable perspective in London, or Paris, or Munich.
 Somehow in Kyiv after three years, the doubts feel lighter.
 Waves of drones come nightly here, yet the city adapts, the people endure, the lights stay on.